Shape-Texture Debiased Neural Network Training

 \section{Related Work}

 \paragraph{Data augmentation.} Data augmentation is essential for the success of deep learning~\citep{lecun1998gradient,Krizhevsky2012,simonyan2014very,zhong2017random, cubuk2019autoaugment,lim2019fast,cubuk2020randaugment}.
 Our shape-texture debiased neural network training is related to a specific family of data augmentation, called Mixup \citep{zhang2018mixup}, which blends pairs of images and their labels in a convex manner, either at pixel-level \citep{zhang2018mixup,yun2019cutmix} or feature-level \citep{verma2019manifold,li2020feature}.
-Ours can be regarded a special instantiation of Mixup which blends pairs of images at the abstraction level---images' texture information and shape information are mixed.
+Our method can be interpreted as a special instantiation of Mixup which blends pairs of images at the abstraction level---images' texture information and shape information are mixed.
 Our method successfully guides CNNs to learn better shape and texture representations, which is an important but missing piece in existing data argumentation methods.

 \paragraph{Style transfer.} Style transfer, closely related to texture synthesis and transfer, means generating a stylized image by combining a shape-source image and a texture-source image~\citep{efros1999texture,efros2001image,elad2017style}.
 The seminal work ~\citep{gatys2016image} demonstrate impressive style transfer results by matching feature statistics in convolutional layers of a CNN.
 Later follow-ups further improve the generation quality and speed \citep{huang2017arbitrary,chen2016fast,ghiasi2017exploring,li2017universal}.
 In this work, we follow \citet{geirhos2018imagenettrained} to use AdaIN \citep{huang2017arbitrary} to generate stylized images.
 Nonetheless, instead of applying style transfer between an image and an artistic paintings as in \citet{geirhos2018imagenettrained}, we directly apply style transfer on a pair of images to generate cue conflict images.
 This change is vital as it enables us to provide supervisions from both shape and texture during training.